monkeymann807/hacks/README.md

 # hacks
-can use this hack on any game
+can use this on fortnite call of duty sch1 roblox and theres a unlock tool in it